 Again we can write, Δp = F . Δt………….(3)

-Now if we consider the force to be a constant force, then as definition we state that impulse is the product of the force applied and the time duration.
+Now let’s talk about the impulse momentum theorem.
+If we consider the force to be a constant force, then as definition we state that impulse is the product of the force applied and the time duration.
 Impulse (J) = F .Δt ……………(4)

 Incorporating expression from equations 3 in equation 4 above we can write,